kervo/fullstack-milestone/README.md

 * UnboundLocalError: local variable 'query' referenced before assignment.
 I was getting this error on my shop section because I wasn't declaring the value of `query` before the `if` statement.

+* TypeError: 'class Meta' got invalid attribute(s): name,friendly_name
+Solution: I was calling my attributes on a class model inside the model Meta, by indenting it a level up on the class, attributes were working.

 # References
 * Photos: Pexel, Homepage: Photo by Helena Lopes, Josh Hild from Pexels